Warming Up Before Singing

 Warming up before singing is really important.
 If you don’t warm up, there is the chance of really damaging your vocal chords, and it could be permanent!
 Here I have just put in a few things you can do to warm up before singing – this is before performing AND practising.

-When singing you need to move your mouth a lot more than feels natural, so to warm up and help with this, just “massage” your cheeks and neck.
+When singing you need to move your mouth a lot more than might feel natural, so to warm up and help with this, “massage” your cheeks and neck.
 After this, pretend to be chewing a really sticky toffee – but don’t open your mouth too wide.
 Hum as you chew, and then try saying a sentence while chewing.
 The sound should be a lot clearer after this.

 Scales and Vowels